mode777/alexklingenbeck-blog/page/content/articles/17-05-angular-asp-net-core.md

 > dotnet run
 ```

-The cold boot might take several secons for the Webpack build to complete.
+The cold boot might take several seconds for the Webpack build to complete.
 After this you should see a message like this:
 ```
 > info: Microsoft.AspNetCore.NodeServices[0]
 >       webpack built 3619b488fb8a701fdd0b in 11733ms
 ```

+Got to `http://localhost:5000` and you should see the message "app works!" from the Angular CLI template.

+### Some things to try

+Almost all features of Angular CLI should still work.
+For example you could...

+* ...modify the "app works!" string in `./ClientApp/app/app.component.ts` while the app is running to see HMR in action.
+* ...scaffold a component by running `ng g component my-component`.
+* ...run end-to-end tests with protractor by running `npm run e2e` while the app is running.